MicrosoftDocs/customer-insights/ci-docs/audience-insights/sample-guide-predict-subscription-churn.md

 ## Task 3 - Configuring the Out of Box Subscription Churn prediction

-With the unified customer profiles in plance, we can now run the subscription churn prediction.
+With the unified customer profiles in place, we can now run the subscription churn prediction.
 For detailed steps, see the [Subscription churn prediction (preview)](predict-subscription-churn.md) article.

 1. Go to **Intelligence** > **Discover** and select to use the **Customer churn model**.